Dr. Adam Gazzaley

 (Ideal audience: technologists, engineers, medical, educators, pharma, investors, companies)

 The Cognition Crisis

-I curate many international meetings, and consider speaker choice a critical element of event success.
-Adam Gazzaley is the epitome of the speaker who makes an event successful.
-He has a rare combination of world class scientific credibility, and mastery of how to engage the audience and convey complex ideas.
-I recommend Adam without reservation.
+Dr. Adam Gazzaley is the epitome of the speaker who makes an event successful.
+He has a rare combination of world class scientific credibility - and mastery of how to engage the audience and convey complex ideas.